walterfan/lazy-rabbit-secretary/doc/source/1.design/service.md

 # Docker Services Stack

-This document describes the complete Docker services stack for the Lazy Rabbit Reminder application.
+This document describes the complete Docker services stack for the Lazy Rabbit Secretary application.

 ## Architecture Overview